MAKE A FILM CLASS SERIES

 DIFFERENT KIND OF TEACHING

 I developed my approach and training materials specifically for adults like in my own blue collar family.
-I pull from my first career in counseling and community organizing to incorporate stuff that helps you in life, period, whatever you're up against (like pulling together yourself and other adult beginners not use to working as a team).
+I pull from my first career in counseling and community organizing to incorporate stuff that helps you in life, period, whatever you're up against (like pulling together other adult beginners not use to working as a self-guiding team).

 (One of the things you will be learning is film terminology.

-So look up words you don't know!)
+So stop and look up words you don't know!)

-IS DIVIDED INTO (5) SECTIONS
+IS DIVIDED INTO (4) SECTIONS

-EACH WITH AN EXERCISE
+EACH WITH EXERCISES

 FOR YOU TO COMPLETE

 It's fine to glance over all the sections first.
-But you won't understand the lesson if you don't take time to do the exercises!
+But you won't get maximum benefit from the lessons if you don't take time to do the exercises!
 Recommended: Do just one section / exercise per study session and really think about it.
-THIS IS NORMALLY A SEMESTER LONG CLASS!

 1. REWARDS OF LEARNING HOW TO WRITE A SHORT SCRIPT

-(even if you don't turn it into a film)
+(Even if you don't turn it into a film)

 Become a better storyteller, period, even at parties!
-You'll understand how to shape your thoughts for an audience
+You'll understand how to shape your thoughts for an audience.

 If you're an actor or been helping on other people’s small shoots, here’s help for developing your own project!